alekstorm/backports.ssl/README.rst

 Isn't this obsoleted by `PEP 466`_?
 -----------------------------------

-If you're on Python 2.7 and only want improved default security options, then yes.
-But PEP 466 doesn't cover Python 2.6, 3.2, or 3.3, and new feature enhancements, like NPN, ALPN, SNI, etc, are explicitly out of scope.
+If you're on Python 2.7, then probably.
+But PEP 466 doesn't cover Python 2.6, 3.2, or 3.3, and the `ssl.RAND_*()` functions are explicitly out of scope.
 This package supports it all.

 Why am I getting ``AttributeError``\ s for newer features?